philips-software/cerberus/README.md

 ### Dogfooding
 To evaluate and confirm the quality of code changes made to Cerberus, you should run through all the gates and review the generated reports with:

-`mvn clean package checkstyle:check pmd:check pmd:cpd-check pitest:mutationCoverage pitest:report site surefire-report:report`

-Afterwards, to use the actual JAR for yourself run the below command by checking out the master branch in this repository with:

-`mvn clean assembly:single`
+`./gradlew clean build pitest`

 The above command runs following tests

 1. Runs Automated tests
-2. Code coverage using Cobertura
-3. PMD for programming mistakes
+2. PMD for programming mistakes
-4. CPD for copy paste detection
+3. CPD for copy paste detection
+4. Checkstyle on source and tests
+5. Code coverage using Jacoco
-5. Mutation testing
+5. Mutation testing using pitest

-We run the same maven goals in our pipeline as well.
+We run the same Quality checks in our pipeline as well.

-As mentioned above, Mutation testing is integrated into the pom.xml with a defined gating % in the pom.xml.
+As mentioned above, Mutation testing is integrated into the build with a defined gating % .
 To run the mutation testing alone, run the below command

-`mvn compile org.pitest:pitest-maven:mutationCoverage`
+`./gradlew pitest`

 ### Dockerizing Cerberus